paolofalcoruegg/axp/README.md

 ### Background & Inspiration

 A Chladni plate visualises the standing wave patterns generated at its natural resonating frequencies.
-The original experiment consists of fine particles such as sand that is dispersed on a steel plate.
+The original experiment consists of fine particles (e.g. sand) that are dispersed on a steel plate.
 When it is excited with a bow or a loudspeaker,  the plate starts to resonate and the sand bounces from the vibrating antinodes to the stationary nodes.
-In mathematic terms, the nodes are the solutions (zero points) of the plate's 2D wave equation at the excitation frequency.
-The sand coalesces around the nodal lines of the standing wave.
-As a consequence, so-called Chladni figures become visible, as shown below for a guitar body at its different resonating frequencies.
+In mathematic terms, the nodes are the zero points of the plate's 2D wave equation at the excitation frequency.
+As the sand coalesces around these nodal lines of the standing wave, so-called Chladni figures become visible.
+They are shown below for a guitar body at different resonating frequencies.

 <p align="center"><img width="700" src=".github/Chladni.svg"></p>
 <p align="center"><em>Figure 1: Chladni Figures on a guitar body. <a href="https://commons.wikimedia.org/wiki/File:Chladni_guitar.svg">Source</a></em></p>

 This effect can be extended to liquids that are placed on a vertically oscillating diaphragm.
-It results in beautiful patterns as shown in the image below.
-Specifically, patterns created on a vertically oscillating fluid are known as Faraday waves.
-The morphology of the patterns is highly dependent on frequency and container geometries.
+Beautiful patterns emerge as a result of this and are shown in the image below.
+These patterns are known as Faraday waves.
+The morphology of the patterns is dependent on frequency and container geometries.
 Amplitude, on the other hand, does not change the form of standing wave.
 The project team decided to create an installation around these vibrational patterns generated in liquids.

 <p align="center"><img width="700" src=".github/FaradayWaves.jpg"></p>
 <p align="center"><em>Figure 2: Faraday waves. <a href="http://waterjournal.org/volume-9/sheldrake">Source</a></em></p>